I’ve been a Salomon Ambassador since 2019 and here you can find more about my role.

 Tips for Becoming a Salomon Ambassador

 Firstly, I have no influence over who becomes an ambassador.
-Secondly, if you want to try and bribe me I like chocolate and red wine, hehe.
+Secondly, if you want to try and bribe me… I like chocolate and red wine, hehe, only joking I’m afraid.

 - Have fun, go on adventures and share your photos.

-- Don’t expect these things to happen overnight – I’ve had my website and Instagram for 2 years now and I have worked really hard (sometimes a little too hard).
+- Don’t expect these things to happen overnight – I’ve had my website and Instagram since 2017 and I have worked really hard (sometimes a little too hard).

 - Salomon is looking for people who fit the brand #timetoplay so don’t try and be someone you’re not.